Building your dream arena is possible with a good plan.

-While all of the preceding considerations for arena design are critical to ultimate success, when it comes to the horse, perhaps no other component is more important than the selection of the footing itself.
+While all of the preceding considerations for arena design are critical to ultimate success, when it comes to the horse, perhaps no other component is more important than the selection of the area footing itself.

 “Arena footing is probably the most important part of any equestrian facility, because it will have the greatest impact on the horse’s health over the long term,” explains Neihart.

 There are many footing options, ranging from simple sand to synthetic fabrics to waxed footing.
 In making your selection, there are two important considerations: the availability of water, and the type of sand available in your area.
 The correct sand is critical and can be difficult to source.
 There are over 10,000 types of sand used in the U.S. alone for different purposes, so be careful in your choices.

 “If you go down to the local rock quarry and say, ‘I’m building a horse arena,’ I guarantee the guy will say, ‘yeah, I have horse arena sand, it’s over there’,” says Neihart.
 “That guy doesn’t know anything about horses, just that somebody bought that sand for a horse arena.
 So be careful.”

 This is perhaps one of the most expensive mistakes equestrians make when building their arenas.
 Instead, consult with the experts at Premier Equestrian to determine the best type of arena sand for your facility and for the type of footing you want.
 The quality of the sand you choose will ultimately play a critical role in both the performance of your arena and dust levels.

 From there, you can select from various horse arena footing amendments including rubber, textiles or other well established additives.
 Amendments are carefully chosen to complement your available sand, giving cushion to harder varieties and assisting with moisture retention and stability for others.